 What Kind of Language is Dari?

 There are a number of lexical, phonological, and syntactic differences and nuances that distinguish Dari from Farsi and Tajiki.
 These variations include the following: The use of certain tenses.
 For example, while Farsi uses the auxiliary verb dāštan ‘to have’ and Tajiki uses istādan ‘to stay’ to form the present and past continuous tenses, Dari does not employ any auxiliary verbs.
 It simply uses the habitual tense in combination with appropriate adverbs.
 Lexical differences.
 For example: ‘chair’ - čawkí in Dari, but sandalí in Farsi, and stul (Russian loanword) in Tajiki. ‘notebook’ - kitābča in Dari, but daftar in Farsi and Tajiki (daftar means ‘office’ in Dari).
-Additionally, due to its contact with people and languages spoken in Central Asia, Dari uses a considerable number of loanwords borrowed from Pashto, Indian, Enlgish and some Turkic languages.
+Additionally, due to its contact with people and languages spoken in Central Asia, Dari uses a considerable number of loanwords borrowed from Pashto, Indian, English, and some Turkic languages.
 Some commonly used Pashto loanwords include pohantun - ‘university’ and ş̌ārwāllí- ‘municipality’ Some commonly used loanwords from English include āys krim - ‘ice cream’, motar - ‘car’, and helikoptar - ‘helicopter’.

 What Alphabet is Used to Write Dari?